amiaopensource/vrecord/README.md

 ```
 $ vrecord -x
 ```
-Vrecord will then prompt you to make selections for video capture.
+Vrecord will then prompt you to make selections for video capture and proceed to start recording a new tape.
+If you want to interrupt vrecord hold down control + c.

 ##Help and Issues